canonical/ubuntu-cloud-docs/oracle/oracle-how-to/find-ubuntu-images.rst

       It will return a JSON output with details for all available image builds.
 You can use ``jq`` to filter the fields that you need.
 You can also optionally include --region <region_name> to search in a region different from the one configured in your ~/.oci/config file.
 Note that the id of the images will be different for different regions.

       Other options can also be added to the command.
-For instance, to list all Ubuntu 22.04 images, use:
+For instance, to list all Ubuntu 22.04 base images (non-minimal versions), use:

       .. code::